Philippines

 Regional & Bilateral Agreements

-- Memorandum of Understanding on Joint Oil Spill Response (with Thailand)
+Memorandum of Agreement on Oil Spill Preparedness and Response (with Indonesia).

 Terms & Conditions